-"They were Nazi trains.
+"They were German trains.
 I saw some freight trains, too.
 The station at Eindhoven seemed very busy, and it was full of Boche.
 They asked for my papers, there was a lot of security, they acted like I was a threat or something.
 They almost caught me."

 "You are very observant.
-Yes, Eindhoven has become a key transit stop for the Nazis.
+Yes, Eindhoven has become a key transit stop for the Germans.
 Trains carrying planes stop there, and some other trains with construction materials and troops continue onward.
 They are building weapons on the coast to use against England.
 There also are materials and people like us being taken on the trains back to Germany.
 Those poor souls won't be coming back here."

 |Coastal gun used against England (Vennermann, Federal Archive).|

 Hans had no idea why they were talking about trains.
 What did trains have to do with him?
 Did Pieter want him to become a train engineer?
 He stayed silent and waited for Pieter, who had paused as if expecting something from him, to continue.